sreedevi-langoju/12weekawsworkshopchallenge/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md

 Mass Emailing with Amazon Web Services- AWS Lambda, SES, CloudWatch, IAMRoles and CodeWhisperer

 The world of communication has evolved significantly in recent times, and businesses, organizations, and individuals often find themselves needing to send a large number of emails.
 However, manually managing this task can be tedious, time-consuming, and prone to errors.
 This is where Amazon Web Services (AWS) comes to the rescue, offering a seamless solution to automate mass emailing.
-In this blog, we will explore how to leverage AWS services, including AWS Lambda, CloudWatch, IAM Roles, and Simple Email Service (SES), to create a robust and efficient mass emailing system.
+In this blog, we will explore how to leverage AWS services, including AWS Lambda, CloudWatch, IAM Roles, and Simple Email Service (SES),and CodeWhisperer to create a robust and efficient mass emailing system with code companion.

 <img src="https://github.com/sreedevi-langoju/Mass_Emailing_Using_AWSServices/assets/135724041/c1ebc0a3-0850-400c-8f39-fa94b0dd85ed" width="300">